The Quran claims in several places to be a confirmation and a fuller explanation of the Bible.

 The Quran indicates that Abraham had two children (37:100-11), but the Bible records eight (Gen. 25:1-6, 9).
 The Bible records Abraham’s partial lie about Sarah being his wife as his only sin, but the Quran depicts him as a brazen idolater and deceiver:

 “When the night grew dark upon him he beheld a star.
 He said: This is my Lord.
 But when it set, he said: I love not things that set.
 And when he saw the moon uprising, he exclaimed: This is my Lord.
 But when it set, he said, unless my Lord guide me, I surely shall become one of the folks who go astray.
 And when he saw the sun uprising, he cried: This is greater!
 And when he set he exclaimed: O my people Lo!
-I am free from all that ye associate (with Him)” (Q 6:76-78)
+I am free from all that ye associate (with Him)” (Sura 6:76-78)

 Sura 2:125: “We covenanted with Abraham and Isma’il that they should sanctify My House for those who compass it round, or use it as a retreat, or bow or prostrate themselves.”

 Both the Bible and history show that Abraham was never in Arabia and he didn’t venerate a pagan stone.
-The Torah which predates the Quran by 2000 years is a more reliable record of Abraham than anything Muhammad concocted millennia later.
+The Torah which predates the Quran by 2000 years is a more reliable record of Abraham than anything Muhammad concocted more than a millennia later.

-Sura 21:58-63 narrates Abraham destroying the idols of his people: “So he broke them into pieces, all except the chief of them, that they might return to it.
+In Sura 21:58-63 we read of Abraham destroying idols: “So he broke them into pieces, all except the chief of them, that they might return to it.
 They said, ‘Who has done this to our gods?
 Surely, he is a wrongdoer.
 Some others said, ‘We heard a young man speak ill of them; he is called Abraham.’… “He replied, ‘Well, someone has surely done this.
 Here is the chief of them.
 So ask them if they can speak.”

 In the Bible, Abraham didn’t destroy any idol.
 This fiction came about because Muhammad confused the story of Gideon with Abraham (Judges 6:25-31).
 It’s blasphemy to attribute such an astounding blunder to God.

 Narrating his rescue from Sodom and Gomorrah, Sura 27:57-58 says: